Clubs and Activities

 Choir (grades 4-8)

 Singing is praying twice said St. Augustine.
-Students meet on a weekly basis to learn new pieces and to strengthen vocal skills.
-They sing weekly at the all-school Mass and prepare special meditations during Advent, Christmas, Lent, and Easter.
-They are often asked to sing at assemblies, such as Catholic Schools’ Week, Faith Day, and Living Stations of the Cross.
+Open to all parish children, students meet on a weekly basis to learn new pieces and to strengthen vocal skills.
+They sing monthly at the 10am Sunday Mass and prepare special post-communion meditations.
+Students are taught about the church’s rich musical tradition and the role that music plays in the liturgy.
+They are challenged to connect what they sing to sacred Scripture and the life of the Church.
+They are integrated into daily school life through services such as Living Stations of the Cross.
+They also bring Christ to the community by singing at local nursing homes.

 Student Ambassadors (grades 6-8)